Legius syndrome

 Overview

-Legius syndrome is a rare genetic condition that should be considered in the differential of a child presenting with multiple café-au-lait macules, but without neurofibromas or other tumour manifestations of neurofibromatosis type 1 (NF1).
+Legius syndrome is a rare autosomal dominant genetic condition caused by pathogenic variants in one copy of the gene SPRED1.
+It should be considered in the differential of a child presenting with multiple café-au-lait macules, but without neurofibromas or other tumour manifestations of neurofibromatosis type 1 (NF1).

 Clinical features